(A humming sound evolves into distorted, church-organ-like music.)

 (The church-organ music becomes clearer and more intense.
 It punctuates each line of the pastor’s speech.)

 Lutjohann: He looks like a, uh … He’s got, like, wild hair and a wild beard, kind of.
-I think he was kind of like a fire-and-brimstone sort of preacher.
+I think he was, like, kind of like a fire-and-brimstone sort of preacher.

 He’s dignified, I would say.
 Dignified.